 Drivers in Charleston suspected of operating a vehicle under the influence of alcohol or drugs face increasingly strict penalties.
 Even a first-time offender may be subject to imprisonment, as well as a hefty fine and other expensive consequences.

 Anyone charged with a motor vehicle offense involving alcohol or drugs should consult a knowledgeable Charleston DUI lawyer.
-A defense attorney experienced in handling these types of cases could explain your options and work to protect your driving privileges.
+An aggressive defense attorney experienced in handling these types of cases could explain your options and work to protect your driving privileges.

 The Hidden Costs of a DUI in Charleston